 Network policy

-To set a network policy for virtual machine (VM) workloads at the project namespace level, use the ProjectNetworkPolicy resource, a multi-cluster network policy for Google Distributed Cloud (GDC) air-gapped appliance.
-It lets you define policies, which allows communication within projects, between projects, and to external IP addresses.
+To set a network policy for virtual machine (VM) workloads at the project namespace level, use the ProjectNetworkPolicy resource, a multi-cluster network policy for Google Distributed Cloud air-gapped appliance (GDC).
+It enables you to define policies, which allows communication within projects, between projects, and to external IP addresses.

 For traffic within a project, GDC applies a predefined project network policy, the intra-project policy, to each project by default.
 To enable and control traffic across projects within the same organization, you define cross-project policies.
-When multiple policies are present, it additively combines the rules for each.
-It also allows traffic if it matches at least one of the rules.
+When multiple policies are present, GDC additively combines the rules for each project.
+GDC also allows traffic if at least one of the rules match.

 Intra-project traffic